Gidaio/advent-of-code-2023/README.md

 languages don't ask you to think about the error path, and weakly typed languages do even less.
 I think it's better to have to think about it, though.
 I'll just have to get used to it.

+## Day 3

+There's not much to day about this day.
+Parsing threw a small gotcha at me, but ended up not being too difficult.
+Solving the puzzle essentially boiled down to nested loops.

+I started parsing by just splitting on periods, then recording them based on their symbol or number.
+That posed a problem when I ran into `617*`: the aforementioned "gotcha."
+There's no period, but there are two distinct tokens in there.
+Splitting on periods won't split up these two tokens.
+I had to switch to a character-by-character approach.
+I've done that before, I was just hoping to not have to do it.

+I specifically chose to parse the tokens into two separate arrays for a couple of reasons.
+First, they're distinct types of tokens.
+Second, since I was looking for numbers adjacent to symbols, it made sense to be able to loop over numbers then check each symbol to see if it was adjacent.
+This proved to be a good decision, because for part two I had to loop over symbols then check each number to see if it was adjacent.

+If I _really_ wanted to be fast, I'd do some sort of spatial partitioning thing.
+I didn't need to.
+Even on the full input it runs in 16 ms.